+Harvest Date: September 14, 2019

+Date Bottled: December 01, 2020

+Release Date: December 2022

-Harvest Date: September 17, 2018 Date Bottled: August 7, 2019 Release Date: May 2021 Total Production: 275 Cases Suggested Retail Price: \$87.00
+Total Production: 316 Cases

+Suggested Retail Price: \$87.00

 Precision Winegrowing: At Iron Horse "Estate Bottled" means that the winemaking begins in the vineyard.
 Our location in Green Valley represents the very best soil (Goldridge), climate and aspects for Chardonnay and Pinot Noir.
-Our goal is to grow the best winegrapes through what we call "precision winegrowing."
+Our goal is to grow the best winegrapes what we call "precision farming."
 To achieve uniformity of maturity we map our blocks according to soil type and aspect, then select the appropriate varietal clone and rootstock.
-All pruning, canopy management, irrigation and cover crop decisions are determined on a block-by-block (and sometimes even vine -by-vine) basis, considering both the vintage at hand and the long-term needs of the land.
+All pruning, canopy management, irrigation and cover crop decisions are determined on a block-by-block (and sometimes even vine-by-vine) basis, considering both the vintage at hand and the long-term needs of the land.

-Artisanal Winemaking: Hand picked from a single three acre block and a single clone (Calera), the grapes are destemmed into small open-top half ton macro bin fermenters or into stainless steel tanks where they are cold-soaked (using dry ice) for four to seven days.
+Artisanal Winemaking: Hand picked from a single block and a single clone, are de-stemmed into small open-top half ton macro bin fermenters or into stainless steel tanks where they are cold-soaked (using dry ice) for four to seven days.
 Before fermentation is complete, the new wine is gently pressed from the skins and transferred to French oak barrels.
 Fermentation then goes to completion in the barrels, allowing us to stir the lees as the wine goes through malolactic fermentation.

 For Sparkling and Still Wine, Precision Harvesting is Key: Our only rule is to make the best wines we can.
-We wait until harvest to decide sparkling or still, as the key difference is the brix level (or the amount of sugar in the grapes, less for sparklings, more for still).
+We wait until harvest to decide sparkling or still, as the main difference is the brix level (or the amount of sugar in the grapes, less for sparklings, more for still).
 Then winemaker David Munksgard considers berry size (bigger is better for sparklings, smaller for still), the health of the canopy, clone selection, even small details such as the relative dampness of the cover crop can make a difference.
 When making Pinot Noir the key is to achieve uniformity of ripeness and maturity within the vines and clusters.
 If necessary, parts of a single block may be picked on different days.